What does it mean for wives to submit to their husbands?Ephesians 5:22-24 says:

-Hupotasso, translated "submit" or "be subject to," means to arrange military troops under the command of a leader, to designate responsibilities so the mission of the unit can be accomplished.
-It is the same "submit" that the church is to embody under Christ in verse 24.
+Hupotasso, translated "submit" or "be subject to," was used in a military context in reference to arranging military troops under the command of a leader.
+Of course, the purpose of that is to designate responsibilities so the mission of the unit can be accomplished.
 God is laying out His organizational structure for the protection and effectiveness of His military units going to war (Ephesians 6:12).

 Another misunderstood passage emphasizes this; the ezer of Genesis 2:18, downgraded to "helper" or "helpmeet" in English translations.
 Ezer more accurately refers to help in a desperate time of need.
 It comes from two different roots, one referring to rescue and the other to strength.
 Ezer is also used in the Old Testament to refer to God's help.
 We might compare this to a warrior perfectly designed to help and rescue another.
 It is the air support to the ground troops.
 Air forces are not typically ordered by command to take and hold enemy ground—boots on the ground are.
 The air support can run reconnaissance, give intelligence and advice, and provide clarity to the situation.
 The ground forces determine the battle objective, hold the territory, and tell the planes where to strike.
 They also understand the limitations of the aircraft.
 Weather, fuel limitations, and surface to air missiles can demolish an air squadron just as circumstances, energy depletion, and spiritual warfare can diminish a wife's effectiveness to help and protect her mate.
 Likewise, when the battle is particularly fierce or prolonged, the air support drops supplies and, if necessary, rescues the wounded.
 But if the air forces do not submit to the ground troops' commands, at best the air strike will be ineffective and, at worst, the planes will bomb those they were supposed to protect.

 To apply the metaphor, we begin at the top—Jesus as commander.
 He is responsible for waging the spiritual battle around us.
 We start, always, by submitting our power to His authority so He can use us in the most effective way.